alifirhas/cmdk-revision/src/503-519/518-The-archangle-of-courage-is-tired.md

 And the culprit behind all this is not a demon, but an angel...

-The high-level paradise almost reproduced the attack trajectory of Malthael.
+The High Heaven almost reproduced the attack trajectory of Malthael.
 The first attack they attacked was Westmarch City, this unfortunate city, which was just destroyed by Malthael's Soul Reaper army once before.
 It has only been rebuilt for a few years, but it was once again destroyed by the hands of angels.

 It's no wonder that the former refugee of Westmarch was so excited after seeing Tyrael.
 Compared with demons, these residents of Westmarch were more afraid of angels.